arb625/kingdomsouls/README.md

 Installation:
 ---

-`pip install kingdomsouls`

-Or download the latest binary in releases.
+See [releases](https://github.com/arb625/kingdomsouls/releases) for instructions on how to download and install the latest `wheel` using `pip`.

 Usage:
 ---